 Recently we have noticed that some stations (typically the Russians and Ur) produce antab files with measurements only once every several minutes.
-As all these measurements are typically recorded during calibrator scans or during gaps, all the other scans (likely on the targets) are typically flagged in the pipeline.
+As all these measurements are typically recorded during calibrator scans or during gaps, all the other scans (likely on the targets) are typically flagged in the pipeline (the current AIPS Pipeline requires to have at least one Tsys measurement per scan, otherwise it is flagged).
 To avoid this issue, you can run the following script (in pipe) on those antabfs files to fix the issue.
 It will interpolate Tsys values from the given ones:

+'''

 antabfs_interpolate.py [-p] {antab_file} {interval}

+'''

 This script interpolates the measurements every {interval} seconds.
 Typical values are 15-30 s.
 The -p flag is optional but recommended.
 It will produce plots for each IF/polarization showing the original values and the interpolation that has been done.
-Check that the interpolation worked properly ignoring outliers.
-If no more options are provided, it will replace the original {antab_file}, otherwise you can provide -o NEWFILE which will write the output into NEWFILE.
+Check that the interpolation worked properly and ignored outliers.
+If no more options are provided, it will replace the original {antab\file}.
+But you may provide -o NEWFILE which will write the output into NEWFILE.
 Specific start and ending times can be also provided, see the help with -h.